 WHAT LEARNING LOOKS LIKE

-Lower House students (grades 4 and 5) follow a modified elementary school model, in which they learn and travel to most classes with their advisor groups.
-Lower House students have their own dedicated lunch period.
+Lower House students (grades 4 and 5) follow a modified elementary school model in which they learn and travel to most classes with their advisor groups.
+Lower House each lunch with their grade levels during their own dedicated lunch period.
+Upper House students (grades 6–8) move throughout the school according to individualized 10-day schedules and also eat lunch with their grade levels.

-Students may also explore and extend their interests by participating in a variety of school-day activities, such as advanced music groups (Advanced Strings, Jazz Band, and Chamber Singers), robotics, Student Government, Student Ed Tech Leaders, and Green Group.
 After school, all students can participate in specialized clubs, such as Robotics, Stagecraft, and Stop Motion Video.
-Upper House students are able to join a wide array of interscholastic team sports.
+Upper House students are also able to join a wide array of interscholastic team sports.

 Middle School at MKA is where confidence takes root and character is shaped.
 In a community that values kindness and courage, our students begin to lead with open minds, growing hearts, and a vision for a future they can inspire.Carlaina Bell, Ed.D.Head of Middle School